 > Property or constant names MUST NOT be prefixed with a single underscore to indicate protected or private visibility.
 That is, an underscore prefix explicitly has no meaning.

-Once upon a time, the convention was to use `$lower_snake_case` for variable names and properties; however, as the object-oriented features of PHP evolved, it became more common to use `$lowerCamelCase`, following the coding convention from Java.
-AI-generated code typically uses `$lowerCamelCase`, which is indicative of the trend.
-Therefore, given the requirement to be consistent, this sniff enforces the use of `$lowerCamelCase` for all variables, class properties, and function parameters.
+Once upon a time, the convention was to use `$snake_case` for variable names and properties; however, as the object-oriented features of PHP evolved, it became more common to use `$camelCase`, following the coding convention from Java.
+AI-generated code typically uses `$camelCase`, which is indicative of the trend.
+Therefore, given the requirement to be consistent, this sniff enforces the use of `$camelCase` for all variables, class properties, and function parameters.

-Similarly, using an underscore prefix to indicate protected or private visibility was common practice in PHP until use of visibility modifiers became the standard.
-And now, the use of an underscore prefix is generally discouraged or disallowed.
+Similarly, using an underscore prefix to indicate protected or private visibility was common practice in until PHP 5.0 when visibility modifiers became available.
+Now, the use of an underscore prefix is generally discouraged or disallowed.

 This sniff is compliant with several PHP coding standards:

-3. Drupal variable names may use either `$lowerCamelCase` or `$lower_snake_case` ([ref](https://project.pages.drupalcode.org/coding_standards/php/coding/#functions-and-variables)), as long as one is consistent.
-Properties should use `$lowerCamelCase`, and protected or private properties should not use an underscore prefix. ([ref](https://project.pages.drupalcode.org/coding_standards/php/coding/#classes-methods-and-properties)).
+3. Drupal variable names may use either `$camelCase` or `$snake_case` ([ref](https://project.pages.drupalcode.org/coding_standards/php/coding/#functions-and-variables)), as long as consistency is maintained.
+Properties should use `$camelCase`, and protected or private properties should not use an underscore prefix. ([ref](https://project.pages.drupalcode.org/coding_standards/php/coding/#classes-methods-and-properties)).

 ---